Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

         G
 ~~~

+How does the network participants decide on the best path to G?

 If the cost between E and G is 10, while all other link costs are 1, E advertises a cost of 10 to D, while F advertises a cost of 1.
 D calculates the total cost to reach G via E as 11 by adding 1 to E's advertised cost.
-However, since the path to G via F has a lower cost of 2, D selects F as the next hop to G and updates its routing table accordingly.
+However, since the path to G via F has a lower total cost of 2, D selects F as the next hop to G and updates its routing table accordingly.
 In the next update cycle, D advertises its path to G through itself, with a total cost of 2.

-We will not go through the example further, but it hopefully illustrates the basic workings of these routing protocols.
+B and C add their local link cost of 1 and update their total cost to reach G to 3.
+In the next update cycle A selects either B or C as its next hop with a cost of 4.

+We only considered the cost to reach G in this example (and will continue to do so for the remainder this draft).
+This is simultaneously done for all other network participants though.
+Hopefully this quick example is enough to understand the principle of the routing algorithm.
 For interested readers, the according sections in the RFCs [RFC 6126]  and [RFC 2453] are reccommended.

 # Count to infinity